alphagov/paas-cf/README.md

 by default.

 An SSH tunnel is created so that you can access it securely.
-The deploy script can be re-run to update the pipelines or setup the tunnel again.
+The deploy script can be re-run to update the pipelines or set up the tunnel again.

 When complete it will output a URL and BasicAuth credentials that you can use to login.